adigorla/PACA/README.md

 >[!WARNING]
 >___Documenation development in-progress___
+>The code is still in beta and likly has bugs
+>Please report all bugs and feature requests by creating a new Issue ticket

 Phenotype Aware Components Analysis (**PACA**) is a contrastive learning approach leveraging canonical correlation analysis to robustly capture weak sources of subphenotypic variation.
 PACA can be used to define *de novo* subtypes that are more likely to reflect molecular heterogeneity, especially in challenging cases where the phenotypic heterogeneity may be masked by a myriad of strong unrelated effects in the data.